snyk/user-docs/docs/products/snyk-code/getting-started-with-snyk-code/activating-snyk-code-using-the-web-ui/step-3-importing-repositories-to-snyk-for-the-snyk-code-testing/excluding-directories-and-files-from-the-import-process.md

 {% hint style="warning" %}
 * In Snyk Code, the `.snyk` file can only be used for excluding directories and files from import.
 It cannot be used to ignore vulnerabilities or for any other action as in other Snyk products.
 * Currently, the Exclude option in the `.snyk` file applies only to the Snyk Web UI and CLI Environments, and not to working with Snyk Code via the IDE Environment
+* In certain cases your excluded files may not be excluded if theres an invalid `.snyk` file.
+In cases like this, the scan will continue without the `.snyk` file.
 {% endhint %}

 You can also use the instructions in this section to exclude directories and files from the [Snyk Code CLI test](../../../cli-for-snyk-code/testing-your-source-code-via-the-cli.md), by creating the `.snyk` file in your tested repository.